 Your Information Technology Salary Guide

-To help you understand salary progression in this industry, King University Online put together this guide to information technology salary progression.
-It includes some of the top careers you can pursue with a bachelor’s degree in IT or a related field, and jobs that are currently in high demand.
-All salary information has been collected from Glassdoor.
+Discover some of of the top careers you can pursue with a bachelor’s degree in IT or a related field.
+All salary information has been collected from PayScale.

 This type of information technology professional evaluates the systems that companies and businesses use.
 They also decide which systems, software and machines are the best option for these organizations to use, both in terms of price and effectiveness.
 This role combines the traditional IT jobs of systems analyst and computer technician.
 IT consultants perform high-level administrative tasks, as well as making repairs, completing installations and more.

 Web developers provide the various services involved with building and maintaining specialized websites.
 They need to know how to write custom scripts so that they can meet specific client needs as well.
 For this reason, learning to code is important.
 Professionals in this role build websites from the bottom up.

 Data modeler: $82,053